MossGoblin/factorization/README.md

 The main.html file in the root folder is exported by the bokeh visualization library on each run.

-The 'output' folder contains pair of files, saved from previous runs - a .csv file and a .html file with the same names.
+The 'output' folder contains a pair of files, saved from previous runs - a .csv file and a .html file with the same names.
 The .csv files contains the collated data, the .html file is the graph itself.

 The main html file can be viewed by opening the following link: